Current Science News Activity

 • Describe a science job you learned about in the story.

-• Record your ideas for experiments inspired by the story.
+• Record your ideas for experiments inspired by the article.

 • Use context clues to define new science terms.